alifiaganjaraharja/chinook/README.md

 By Alifia Ganjaraharja

 ## Project Overview:
 This is a classic project using the Chinook database, which mimics a digital music store like iTunes.
-It's perfect for people who are practicing fundamental concepts like joins and aggregations.
+It's perfect for people who are practicing fundamental concepts, such as joins and aggregations.
 1. **Goals**: Act as a data analyst for the music store and provide insights to the marketing team.

    **Sample Questions to Answer**: